 Like Swag Bucks, MyPoints gives you points for shopping through them.

 When you accumulate enough points, you can exchange them for gift cards, travel miles, cash back, or even donate them to charities.

 This is great if you want a choice in how you receive your rewards.

 Once again, it is a major shopping portal, listing many stores and brands for you to choose from.

-With so many cash back shopping portals, it can be hard to know where you should go to get the best deal.
+But with all these cash back shopping portals, it can be hard to know where you should go to get the best deals.

 Fortunately, someone has already figured out that you might need help and has created a site called cashbackholic.com.

 - Visit cashbackholic.com

 - Enter the name of the store you want to shop from.